lorenzosabugjr/SAGE/docs/implementation.md

 SAGE may evaluate `fun` at:

 - the query point `x` if it is not in history
+- the current center point after a move (even if already in history) to keep evaluation order consistent
 - multiple refinement points during a single call

 Track evaluation budgets explicitly if needed.